 Laboratory Report.
-For one of the labs throughout the quarter, you will be required to do a formal, typed report worth 24 points.
+For the precipitation lab, you will be required to do a formal, typed report worth 40 points.
 In scientific research, conveying what you have discovered in a clear, concise, manner is essential to making your new ideas accessible to others and allowing your contributions to help the world.

 This may feel like something completely new if you have not done a scientific report and that is okay.
 We will not be doing everything that a manuscript would require, but rather looking to gain familiarity with presenting an experiment starting from the established scientific ideas that prompt such experimentation to the analysis and conclusion of the collected data.
+There will be a sample paper provided for some guidance as well as an in-depth instruction guide for the report.

-There is plenty of time to get help, but that means looking through some of the calculations earlier and making sure to do a little work on it each week.
+The report is due Sunday 10/26 by 11:59 PM.
+There is plenty of time to get help, but that means looking through some of the calculations earlier and making sure to not leave it all for the end.